yasir2000/Neptune/README.md

 A. Defining Theosohpy

-“Gaining a direct knowledge of God is the utmost goal of Theosophy
+Â“Gaining a direct knowledge of God is the utmost goal of Theosophy

 There are more complete definitions but this seems to be the core of the philosophy.